GaburuRieru/DiscordBotJasun/README.md

 HololivePlaySound:
 - Like CuteNoisesBot but made for playsound clips from various Hololive Vtubers

-Hosted on Linux VMs either self-hosted or cloud sites like AWS.
+NOTE* Hosted on Linux VMs either self-hosted or cloud sites like AWS.
+NOTE** The bots in this repo are inactive and currently archived.